jovillacrusis/derive/README.md

 * How did you get there?
 Did you follow a link from another site, from social media, from a search engine, etc?

 I found this website as suggested by my instructor for typography ideas because my project last semester for my poster is for an art festival in the Netherlands.
-So I was looking for Typography ideas for my main image posters.
+So I was looking for Typography ideas for my main image poster.

 * How does it look?
 Does the design seem current, trendy, dated, timeless, etc?
 What makes it appear that way?

 The design is very trendy and super simple and minimalist.
-Experimental jetset believes you need to change conditions to change the consciousness which is stems from the materialist perspective of Marx and Engels.
+Experimental jetset believes you need to change conditions to change the consciousness,this idea stems from the materialist perspective of Marx and Engels.
 So this design company is very innovative and makes their own trends and paves they way for new trends.

 * Describe the navigation system?
 Is it familiar or uncommon?
 Is it easy use and simple to find things?